sdv-dev/GitMetrics/README.md

 ## Command Line Interface

-In order to run the collection script from the command line, the `github-analytics collect` command must be called passing the following optional arguments:
+In order to run the collection script from the command line, the `gitmetrics collect` command must be called passing the following optional arguments:

 - `-c / --config-file CONFIG_FILE`: Path to the config file to use.
 Defaults to `config.yaml`.